Dgoralkin/Dgoralkin.github.io/readme.md

 - Applying secure, scalable, and modern design practices

 #### Aligned Course Outcomes:
-- **Outcome 3:** Apply innovative tools and techniques to deliver value and meet industry goals.
+- **Outcome 4:** Apply innovative tools, techniques, and skills to deliver value and meet industry goals.
-- **Outcome 4:** Employ strategies for building collaborative environments that enable diverse audiences.
+- **Outcome 1:** Employ strategies for building collaborative environments that enable diverse audiences.

 #### **Narratives:**
 - Building this project half a year ago was my first experience working with JavaScript and RESTful API.
 Although I already have some experience with databases running on a local machine, it seemed to me so outdated to build a modern software upon “old” technology, hence moving to the cloud and benefiting from scaling, security, and the added value of data analysis that could be done in the cloud was a cornerstone in choosing that artifact.